balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

 **Is A significantly correlated to B?**

-H0 : No corelation between A and B
+H0 : No correlation between A and B
-H1 : Significant corelation between A and B
+H1 : Significant correlation between A and B

 ```python